Recipe Collection: “Minestrone” with Chicken |

 admin November 18, 2010

-I say “minestone” in quotations like that because this is not a true minestone.
-A traditional minestrone would contain pasta, and I don’t use it.
-This makes it a lovely grain-free soup, generally suitable for those on GAPS or otherwise limiting carbs!
-Plus it is delicious.
+Nonetheless, as is, this recipe makes it a lovely grain-free soup suitable for those on GAPS or otherwise limiting carbs!
+Plus, it is delicious.
 The spices and selected veggies are much like a minestrone, though, which is why I call it that.
-I served this with some sourdough garlic bread, but you’ll have to wait on that recipe. 🙂 It was an excellent dinner on a busy church night!
+I served this with some sourdough bread.

 Ingredients: